polina-tsvilodub/RL4-language-model-training/_sources/Calibration.md

 The learning goals for this session are:

 * understanding of the concept of calibration and the methodology used for assessing it,
-* gain a high-level understanding of different components of the LLM which could be evaluated with an eye towards calibration,
+* gain a high-level understanding of different components of the LLM which could be evaluated with an eye towards calibration.
-* think about how to evaluate RL-trained agents,
-* understand the difference between outcome- and process-superviesd RMs.

 The slides for the session can be found [here](<https://polina-tsvilodub.github.io/RL4-language-model-training/08a-Advanced-evals.pdf>).